kkisorg/kkisorg_wp/wp-content/plugins/kali-forms/README.txt

 = The Fastest WordPress Form Plugin Available =

 We built the Kali Forms WordPress form plugin from the ground up overcome the performance issues caused by most (if not all) other form plugins.
 Say goodbye to legacy, outdated code.
-KaliForm is built on [React](https://reactjs.org/).
+Kali Forms is built on [React](https://reactjs.org/).

 = All forms are 100% mobile-responsive. =